 ^{}Each eligible college or university is given an allocation with which it awards funds to students in priority order.
 If eligible, you will be awarded these funds by your college financial aid office.

-1 Maximum individual awards cannot exceed the average resident tuition rate at lowa Regent Universities.
+1 Maximum individual awards cannot exceed the average resident tuition and fees rate at Iowa Regent Universities.

 2 Maximum individual awards cannot exceed the average tuition and fees at lowa's community colleges.

 FEDERAL GRANTS